Mindfulness Based Cognitive Therapy

 Problem Solving

-Problem solving is our main reactionary response to disquieting experience.
-We feel discomfort, find the cause, and pluck out the thorn.
-In depression, however, the discomfort is not caused by outside interference.
-There is no external elements to repair or remove.
-The depression is a reaction to internal mechanisms.
-However, as Williams explains, “sorting things out will always seem like the most compelling thing to do–figuring out what it is that is not good enough about us, sorting out what we need to do to minimize the havoc that our unhappiness will wreak in our lives if it persists…it simply fuels further unhappiness and keeps us fixated on the very thoughts and memories that are making us unhappy” (2012).
+However, as Williams explains that sorting things out will always seem “like the most compelling thing to do–figuring out what it is that is not good enough about us, sorting out what we need to do to minimize the havoc that our unhappiness will wreak in our lives if it persists.”
+This practice simply “fuels further unhappiness and keeps us fixated on the very thoughts and memories that are making us unhappy” (Williams et al., 2012).

 Mindfulness break the relationship between normal sadness and unfulfilling venture into problem solving, where no problems exist in need of resolution.